Moon Monday Issue #13

 On the other side of the world, Russia and China continue discussing technical aspects and scientific objectives of a future Moon base they intend to build starting after 2028.

 A book, The Impact of Lunar Dust on Human Exploration, has been published.
 It summarizes all that we know about the notoriously sticky Moon dust, its structure and chemical composition, its impact on human health, and how we can reduce/mitigate its effects on future human exploration.
-The books has four dozen contributors, including planetary scientists, engineers, mission planners, medical researchers and physicians from NASA, ESA, Australia, Germany, Italy, Netherlands, Sweden and Portugal.
+The book has four dozen contributors, including planetary scientists, engineers, mission planners, medical researchers and physicians from NASA, ESA, Australia, Germany, Italy, Netherlands, Sweden and Portugal.

 The U.S. Green Bank Telescope, the world’s largest fully steerable radio telescope, tested a new transmitter and produced the sharpest Earth-based image of the Apollo 15 landing site, at 5 meters/pixel.
 Using information from this test, the team plans to develop an even more sensitive radar system to image not just the Moon but other solar system objects too, all the way up to Neptune.